pronobis/material-linux-theme/README.md

 on your personal Emacs configuration.
 It will however print ELisp commands that you should add to your personal Emacs initialization files.

+**Note!
+The installation script has not been extensively tested, and for what I know might eat your computer.
+Use at your own risk, and please report any problems.**

 Design